marcantonyw/agoraphobia/src/content/agoraphobia.md

 SSRIs: idk man, I've heard some amazing things from some people.
 I know one person who had crippling anxiety that just completely washed away when she got on an SSRI.
 But she didn't have agoraphobia, she had Generalized Anxiety Disorder.
 That's not the topic of this write up and isn't something I have experience with.

 Benzos: I'm a little hesitant to say what I wanna say on this topic.
 But whatever, this is my website.
-Benzos are da devil Bobby Bouchet.
 They kill your ability to be chill on your own.
 Getting off these was **brutal**.
 I mean, my use was excessive.
 Daily for a few years, almost daily for like 7 years total.
 They made me worse.
 They make everyone worse long term.
 The research on this is not controversial.
 I know it's a lot harder to get these now than it used to be.
 I think they're considered safe for like 2 weeks of use.
 Past that, it's known to cause a bunch of issues.
 Idk, talk to your doc and do your own research on this.
 But if a doc wants to give you benzos for panic disorder, go somewhere else.
 Be very, very careful with these.

 Beta Blockers: Probably fine.
 Especially for situational anxiety.
 I know a lot of people use these before performances or flights or whatever.
 They just limit the impact of adrenaline.
 Like supplements, not an issue in itself, but we're trying to move away from **avoidance**.